Tallinding Children’s Health Centre FIVE YEAR REVIEW

 The nurses treat adult, paediatric patients and both medical and surgical patients, which is unheard of in the UK.
 Their ability to treat all types of patients confidently and accurately without any medical input from doctors is hardly believable.

-The large volume of patients, the limited number of staff and limited resources mean that both Lamin and Chernor have to be confident in their diagnosis and treatment plans.
+The large volume of patients, the limited number of staff and limited resources mean that both Lamin and Chernor must be confident in their diagnosis and treatment plans.

 In the rainy season, the nurse can see 90 – 100 patients in a day (50 each)